Canary Wharf Group: Relationship with Transport for London

-Several large transport projects have been constructed which link to Canary Wharf, including the Jubilee Line Extension and Crossrail.
+Several large transport projects have been constructed which link to Canary Wharf, including the Jubilee Line Extension, the Docklands Light Railway and Crossrail.

+Canary Wharf is well connected by several TFL bus routes, including the D3, D7, and 135, which connect areas like Crossharbour, Poplar, Limehouse, and North Greenwich to Canary Wharf.
+The 277 bus also serves the Isle of Dogs and nearby areas, while the night buses N550 and N551 connect Canary Wharf to Clapham Junction and Oxford Circus, respectively.

 The Canary Wharf Group agreed to pay £500m over 24 years towards the £3.5bn cost of the Jubilee Line extension.
 The payment was reduced by at least £25m because the line was unable to run at the capacity agreed.
 Canary Wharf Group built the Canary Wharf railway station for Crossrail at a cost of around £500m, contributing £150m towards the station cost.

 The links between Canary Wharf Group and Transport for London remain strong, with Canary Wharf's Finance Director Peter Anderson previously on the board of Transport for London and chairing its finance and policy committee.

 The Canary Wharf Group has consistently campaigned against the now defunct Cycle Superhighway routes.
-In 2014, the Group opposed two cycle routes dubbed "Crossrail for bikes" by anonymously distributed a briefing paper claiming the project would be "extremely damaging to London".
-In 2018, Canary Wharf Group were a founding member of Unblock the Embankment, a campaign to remove segregated cycle route along the Embankment.
+In 2014, the Group opposed two cycle routes dubbed "Crossrail for bikes" by anonymously distributing a briefing paper claiming the project would be "extremely damaging to London".
+In 2018, Canary Wharf Group were a founding member of Unblock the Embankment, a campaign to remove a segregated cycle route along the Embankment.